mofayez/chart-design/README.md

 # Kindly check the comments on the code.
 They illustrate the logic and decissions comprehensively.

-## Missed points due to time and other personal & work deuties

-- Unit testing
-- No excellence in UX(dark mode) and localization.
-My provided UX specs is not accurate and also the multi-lang.

 ## src dir structure
 - assets: till now it containes the localization files.
 - components: containes the reuable components.